rohanbhutani1993/ScalableComputing-AWS_IOTProject/README.md

 		3. To listen to data in topic.
 In the AWS Management Console, click Services, and then click IoT Core to open the IoT Core console.
 Click Test in the left menu.
 		4. In the Subscription topic, enter scalable/telemetry and click Subscribe to topic.

-G. Create a Simple Notification Service Topic
+G. Create a Simple Notification Service Topic:

 		1. For the Topic name enter scalableSNSFuelTopic.
 		2. Create subscription to start the process of subscribing your email address to the new SNS Topic you created.
-H. Create an IAM Role
+H. Create an IAM Role:

 		1. In the AWS Management Console, click Services, and then click IAM to go to the IAM dashboard.
 		2. In the left navigation menu, click Roles.
 		3. Click Create role.